Sumit is an experienced content marketer and editor with hands-on expertise in writing articles, blogs, and social media posts.

 Besides changes in our daily lifestyle, there is a significant shift in the way we work.

-The regular routines of 9-5 seem to be a thing of the past, at least temporarily.
+The regular routine of 9 to 5 seem to be a thing of the past, at least temporarily.
 It is because whenever feasible, work and workers have moved to the virtual platform.

 In this near-apocalyptic scenario, a sizeable number of people have turned to freelance writing.
 I have seen in the job boards where thousands of people are applying for one position.